atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 ### Comparison Operators

-Comparisons between uncertain strings can also be performed using the traditional comparison operators (using their infix versions, as methods or as functions), which now return  ``ubool`` values.
+Comparisons between uncertain strings can also be performed using the traditional comparison operators (using their infix versions, as methods, or as functions), which now return  ``ubool`` values.

 ```python
 x = ustr('What is Lorem Ipsum?', 0.97)